Tamara Port, MSW, LCSW

 I have a Masters degree in Clinical Social Work from Virginia Commonwealth University and a Bachelors Degree in Science from George Mason University.
 During graduate school, I was the recipient of the Child Welfare Stipend, a competitive grant given to only a handful of graduate students.
 The program was rigorous, and added additional clinical skill building course work, seminars and individualized one-on-one supervision- all focused around the care, treatment and well-being of children.

 After Graduate school, I completed the required two years of weekly clinical supervision (like you may have seen on TV, the therapist is with a client and her supervisor is watching behind a two-way mirror- intense!) before taking the licensing exam to become a LCSW (Licensed Clinical Social Worker).

 Since graduation, I have worked for the Fairfax County Department of Family Services (DFS), in a hospice, schools, the Alzheimer's Association, and as a private practitioner.
-I work with families and individuals and have always had a focus on helping children and families cope with difficult situations.
-I am certified in children and adolescents grief counseling and am currently working on a certification in mindfulness with children and adolescents.
+I have practiced abroad, in Kenya, and in Germany, in a variety of capacities all centered on helping families in need of emotional support.

 I hope this has been helpful for you in determining if I might be the right therapist for you, your child or your family.
 If you have any further questions, please don’t hesitate to contact me.
 If I am not the right fit, I will help you look for another therapist who might better meet your family’s needs.